reonZ/pf2e-dailies/README.md

 # Combo Field

-Sometimes, you should have the option to either select an option from a defined list AND have the opportunity to manually enter some value, for instance with skills which when offered the choice of selecting one, allows for the selection of a lore skill.
+Sometimes, you should have the option to select an option from a defined list AND have the opportunity to manually enter some value, for instance with skills which when offered the choice of selecting one, allows for the selection of a lore skill.

 ![](./readme/combo.webp)